revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 --------------

-6. Have you had any challenges with doing group work such as communication?
+6.Have you had any challenges with doing group work such as communication?

 <details markdown="1">
 <summary> Show Answer </summary>